-Faith is what separates Christian character from secular morality.
-There are many reasons for a person to do an outwardly good or moral act; however, it is not solely the outward act that makes behavior godly, but the motive behind the act that matters.
 In this study, we will be looking at what it means to respond to God in such a way that His purposes are fulfilled in us.
 There are three basic ways that we learn about God and His ways:

 - 1. Through His Word

 - 2. Through Prayer

-- 3. Through Service (including interaction with the Spiritual gifts of others)
+- 3. Through Service

 Scripture pictures God as the Great Refiner, carefully attending the fire that burns away the dross of our sin.
-This fire might take the form of disappointment, trials, temptations, or even success.
+This fire make take the form of disappointment, trials, temptations, or even success.
 Proper response to the fire produces steadfast faith resulting in praise and glory and honor at the coming of Jesus.
 Improper response results in being unproven and disqualified.